 Vitamin D changes should be interpreted with timeline discipline, not instant expectations.
-Vitamin D repletion interpretation is easiest to misread in beginners because stress, inconsistent photos, and timeline anxiety create false certainty.
-This guide is for beginners asking whether vitamin D correction explains shedding changes who want a repeatable, non-alarmist framework that protects against overreaction while still surfacing true escalation signals.
+Verifying that answer requires calibrated tracking.
+Vitamin D repletion interpretation is where beginners stall because photos vary, context is unlogged, and every week feels like a new verdict.
+This guide is for beginners asking whether vitamin D correction explains shedding changes who want a system that converts raw photos into a decision: keep going, adjust one variable, or escalate to a clinician.

 TL;DR